The structure of graphs not admitting a fixed immersion: The width of a tree-cut decomposition

 The \emph{tree-cut width} of the graph $G$, also written $tcw(G)$, is the minimum width of a tree-cut decomposition. \end{DEF}

 It is easy to see that any tree has tree-cut width one, and that a cycle has tree-cut width two.
-Note as well that if a graph is 3-edge connected, then the 3-center of $(H_t, X_t)$ is simply the $H_t$ for every torso $H_t$ at a vertex $t$ in the decomposition.
-In effect, the usage of the 3-centers is simply to circumvent one and two edge cuts in the graph.
+Note as well that if a graph is 3-edge connected, then the 3-center of $(H_t, X_t)$ is simply the graph $H_t$ for every torso $H_t$ at a vertex $t$ in the decomposition.
+In effect, the usage of the 3-centers is simply to ensure that vertices of degree one and two don't have the effect of blowing up the 3-center at any vertex of $T$.

 We now prove two basic properties of the tree-cut width, namely that it is preserved under taking immersions and under edge sums.

 \begin{LE} Let $G$ and $H$ be graphs such that $G$ admits an immersion of $H$.
 Then $tcw(H) \le tcw(G)$. \end{LE}